 McCurtain County ATV Rules for the Road

-Listed below are rules and regulations for off-highway vehicle (OHV) use in the Ouachita National Forest, Honobia Creek and Three Rivers Wildlife Management Areas.
-OHVs include ATVs, 4-wheelers, 3-wheelers, utility vehicles such as mules, and motorcycles.
-For a more pleasant visit, please take a moment to review the following:
+Listed below are rules and regulations for off-highway vehicle (OHV) use in the Ouachita National Forest (Ouachita WMA), Honobia Creek and Three Rivers Wildlife Management Areas.
+OHVs include ATVs, 4-wheelers, 3-wheelers, utility vehicles such as Mules, and motorcycles.
+For a more pleasant visit, please take a moment to call the local Forest Service office at 580-494-6402, visit www.fs.usda.gov/activity/ouachita/recreation.ohv, and review the following:

 All USFS land/roads south of U.S. 70 are closed to ATV riding especially on the forest floor.
-USFS lands in Leflore county are the same as the McCurtain county unit with the exception of designated ATV roads in Leflore county.
+Rules on USFS lands in Leflore County are the same as the McCurtain County unit with the exception of designated ATV roads in Leflore county.

-- OHVs may be used on open unpaved National Forest roads designated as open for ATV use by the current Motor Vehicle Use Map (MVUM) available from the US Forest Service.
-A road is considered closed if there is a sign, gate, or other barricade, including a dirt mound, blocking the road.
+- OHVs may ONLY be used National Forest roads designated as open for ATV use by the current Motor Vehicle Use Map (MVUM) available from the US Forest Service.
+A road is considered closed if it is not listed as being “OPEN” on the current MVUM.
 Prior illegal OHV use does not imply permission to ride off the open road.
-So, just because someone else went around or over that dirt mound that is closing the road doesn’t mean you should do the same.
+Even if someone else went around or over that dirt mound that is closing the road, it doesn’t mean you should do the same.
 You could receive a fine.
-You can drive on unpaved county roads but only in the National Forest – not elsewhere.

 - In McCurtain County, OHV use is not permitted on the forest floor (off-road).
 This includes both north of McCurtain County and south of Hwy 70.
 There is zero use allowed on the forest floor since there are no open travel routes the forest.
 The regulations are subject to change, so please call the Forest Service at 580-494-6402 if you are unsure whether OHV use is permitted in a given area.